parasomni/python-home-server/README.md

  To setup the server on a device run the following code:

-`sudo python3 server-setup.py`
+ `sudo python3 installation-wizard.py`

-  This script generates the private key for the encryption and a user token for authentification.
+  The program generates the private key for the encryption and a user token for authentification.
 The generated user token is added to the *valid-tokens.txt* file where all valid users are stored in.

   NOTE: The encryption key and user token have to be copied in the same directory where the client-setup.py script is located!
 Otherwise the client setup will generate a new encryption key and user token.